CU-DSI-Scholars/site-source/content/post/2019-09-30-project-efficiently-representing-genetic-diversity-from-thousands-of-microbiome-samples.md

 + Professor: [Tal Korem](https://www.koremlab.science/)
 + Department/School: Department of Systems Biology
 + Location: PH18-200
-+ The Korem lab studies what human-associated microbial communities (the “microbiome”) tell us about their host and how they affect its health.
++ The Korem lab studies what human-associated microbial communities (the "microbiome") tell us about their host and how they affect its health.
 We aim to develop personalized microbiome-based and -guided therapeutics and diagnostics.

 ## Project Timeline
 + Earliest starting date: 10/15/2019